 As I get older, the idea of beauty is still just as puzzling to me now as when I was fifteen years old – if not more so.

 Beauty is really just an idea.
 But is it our own idea?

 While historical elements trace back to explain some of the major beauty ideals, much of today’s beauty standards form through the media.
 We are bombarded by images of unrealistically thin underwear models with perfect sun-kissed glows – but of course, no wrinkles.
-When woman see images of this we often think that we need to match these images to also be beautiful.
+When women see images of this we often think that we need to match these images to be beautiful.
 The average woman in America spends $15,000 over her lifetime on beauty products trying to fit this image.
 Does it really take $15,000 to make women beautiful?

 It’s easy to spend this amount of money when magazines like Cosmopolitan are always popping out new makeup trends and fashion styles – essentially telling us that we won’t be beautiful this season if we don’t jump on board.

 As distressing as the media can be I honestly didn’t question it too much while I was growing up.
 I was so used to being told what was beautiful that I didn’t need to actually think about it for myself.
 It wasn’t until I was in my twenties when I went traveling for the first time that my idea of beauty was challenged.

 It occurred while in Vietnam.
 It was a perfect day out and I was enjoying it by lying on the beach soaking up the rays – trying to get that sun-kissed glow that Cosmopolitan told me to have.
 I practically had the beach to myself and I was browning perfectly.
 Eventually when the sun started going down I started to pack up my things to leave.

 But what happened next surprised me.
 As the sun was going down and I was walking off of the beach, buses full of Vietnamese started pulling up.
 The beach was no longer empty but suddenly crowded with people.

 Why would they want to come to the beach if the sun wasn’t out?